 Apply for Your Marriage License

-Please visit https://www.georgiaprobaterecords.com/ to apply your marriage license online and get your confirmation number.
+- Please visit https://www.georgiaprobaterecords.com/ to apply your marriage license online and get your confirmation number.

 Obtaining Certified Copies of Your Marriage License or Marriage Certificate